risan/http-client/README.md

 #### `HttpResponse.isText()`

-Check if the response content type header starts with `text/`.
+Check if the response content-type header starts with `text/`.

 ```js
 HttpResponse.isText(): String